AB 2321: Bureau of Investigations.

 Enacted

-This bill would require the bureau to establish written policies and procedures for the process of reviewing cases and whether to investigate or refer them for prosecution.
+This bill would require the bureau to establish written policies and procedures for the process of reviewing cases and deciding whether to investigate or refer them for prosecution.
 The bill would, upon appropriation of sufficient funding, remove the bureaus investigation responsibility for violations in which there is a death or permanent total disability, as defined, and would instead require the appropriate prosecuting authority to be responsible for directing those investigations, as specified.
-The bill would require the division to notify the prosecuting authority and provide information to the authority, as specified.
-The bill would authorize the Occupational Safety and Health Fund or the Labor and Workforce Development Fund to be expended by the prosecuting authorities, upon appropriation, for the support of these investigatory activities.
-By imposing new responsibilities on prosecuting authorities, this bill would impose a state-mandated local program.
+The would also require the division to establish a routine or automated process for transmitting information to the bureau about accidents with nonfatal injuries so that the bureau can review them.

 Existing law requires the bureau to submit an annual report to the division on its activities.